Surprise Proposal in Portugal: Step-by-Step Guide

 - Position is pre-selected based on light, background, and privacy.

-- After the “yes”, the session becomes relaxed and natural.
+- After the “yes”, everything becomes relaxed and natural.

-Once the proposal happens, the pressure disappears.
-This is when the best photos usually happen: candid emotion, relief, and a genuine connection.
+Once it happens, the pressure disappears.
+This is when the best photos usually come — candid emotion, relief, genuine connection.
 A short portrait sequence right after the “yes” creates a complete story, not just a single moment.

 What to do right after